 Antiperspirants have many positive effects.
 They help reduce potentially embarrassing sweating and odor caused by the glands in the underarms.
 They promote cleanliness and proper hygiene.
 They may further have the potential to reduce blisters on the feet and decrease discomforts or irritations associated with amputee stumps.

 However, antiperspirants also come with a plausible array of side effects.
 Some types may cause skin irritations, rashes, itching, and more.
 There is also varying evidence and concern regarding antiperspirants and their link to breast cancer.
+This is linked tot he aluminum used in many products.
+More research is need though to confirm anything.

 Before buying any new antiperspirant, it may be beneficial to try out the product on a small patch of skin on one arm.
 This can help you determine whether or not you are allergic to any of the ingredients in the product.
 If you find you do have an allergic reaction, consult with your doctor to determine which ingredients may be best to avoid.